10xEngineer/microcloud.10xEngineer/ami_builder/README.md

 Instance will stop and is ready to create AMI from it.

+## Brightbox

+Windows image provided by Brightbox team is set differently compared to based images on EC2.
+You need to install .NET Framework (v4) to get service working.

+**TODO** bootstrap script for windows.

 ## Improvements

 * Clean-up resources in case of failure